ROLES AND RESPONSIBILITIES

-It is the Lord-Lieutenant's duty, as The Sovereign's representative, to meet a Head of State visiting the County.
+It is the Lord-Lieutenant's duty, as The King's representative, to meet a Head of State visiting the County.

 PRESENTING MEDALS AND AWARDS

 The Lord-Lieutenant presents medals and awards on behalf of The Sovereign.
-These include the Elizabeth Cross, the British Empire Medal, The Queen’s Awards for Enterprise and The Queen’s Awards for Voluntary Service.
+These include the Elizabeth Cross, the British Empire Medal, The King’s Awards for Enterprise and The King’s Awards for Voluntary Service.

 UK NATIONAL HONOURS